-Fun Learning Games for Kids Ages 6 - 9
+Two Learning Activities for Children Ages 6 - 9

 Don't you just love finding an activity that your kids enjoy and is good for them at the same time?
-It's even better when it is something they:
+It's even better when it is something they can learn quickly, clamor to play, and can do by themselves, taking turns being the "teacher" or the "leader."
+These two games reinforce elementary school learning concepts,and use ihousehold supplies.

-I am a retired elementary school teacher, and I love any activity which is so much fun that children CHOOSE to do it.
-See if these 2 games work for your child.
+I am a retired elementary school teacher, and I love any learning activity which is so much fun that children choose to play.

 Number Duel Cards